vinbhaskara/AdamS/README.md

 Please refer to the [paper](http://arxiv.org/abs/1905.13200) for more details.

-We recommend using AdamS optimizer over the other variants presented based on our experiments.
-The detailed algorithm for AdamS is as follows --
+We recommend using the AdamS optimizer over the other variants presented.
+The detailed algorithm for AdamS is given below.

 #### AdamS Optimization Algorithm
 ![AdamS Algorithm](images/algorithm_adams.png)